Green anaconda: Description

 The green anaconda is the world's heaviest and one of the world's longest snakes, reaching a length of up to 6.32 m long.
-More typical mature specimens reportedly can range up to 5 m, with adult females, with a mean length of about 4.6 m, being generally much larger than the males, which average around 3 m.
+More typical mature female specimens reportedly can range up to 5 m, with a mean length of about 4.6 m, being generally much larger than males, which average around 3 m.
 Weights are less well studied, though reportedly range from 30 to 80 kg in a typical adult.

 It is the largest snake native to the Americas.
 Although it is slightly shorter than the reticulated python, it is far bulkier.
 The bulk of a 5.2 m green anaconda is comparable to that of a 7.4 m reticulated python.
 Reports of anacondas 35–40 ft or even longer also exist, but such claims must be regarded with caution, as no specimens of such lengths have ever been deposited in a museum and hard evidence is lacking.
-The longest and heaviest verified specimen encountered by Dr. Jesús Antonio Rivas, who had examined more than 1,000 anacondas, was a female 5.21 m long and weighing 97.5 kg.
+The longest and heaviest verified specimen encountered by Jesús Antonio Rivas, who had examined more than 900 anacondas, was a female 5.21 m long and weighing 97.5 kg.
 In 1937, a specimen shot in Guyana was claimed to have measured 5.9 m long and weighed 163 kg.